GetTimelinePosition accuracy for rhythm game

 Hi,

-Due to the nature of the FMOD system, i.e. commands are queued up and executed asynchronously when the system is updated, there will always be a slight difference between the expected and actual timeline position; however, this is normally pretty negligible and nowhere near 150ms.
+Due to the nature of the FMOD system, i.e. commands are queued up and executed asynchronously when the system is updated, and the fact that Studio updates (by default) every 20ms, there will likely always be a very slight difference between the expected and actual timeline position; however, this is normally extremely small, and nowhere near 150ms.

-If the asset isn’t set to stream, could I get you to provide your Unity, FMOD Studio, and FMOD for Unity version numbers, and upload your FMOD Studio project to the uploads tab of your FMOD Profile so I can try to reproduce the issue?
+You may wish to try using ChannelControl::getDSPClock on an event’s underlying ChannelGroup to retrieve more accurate timing info.
+If the asset isn’t set to stream, and the difference from the DSP clock is similarly significant, could I get you to provide your Unity, FMOD Studio, and FMOD for Unity version numbers, and upload your FMOD Studio project to the uploads tab of your FMOD Profile so I can try to reproduce the issue?